AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/routable.md

 ---

-Some Magento entities are "routable", meaning that they have URLs and can serve as the model for a rendered page.
+Some entities are "routable", meaning that they have URLs and can serve as the model for a rendered page.
 The following implementations of the `RoutableInterface` allow you to return details in the [`route` query]({{page.baseurl}}/graphql/queries/route.html).

 *  [BundleProduct]({{page.baseurl}}/graphql/interfaces/bundle-product.html)
 *  [CategoryTree]({{page.baseurl}}/graphql/queries/category-list.html#Categories)